 Students may apply to Lyon as degree-seeking or non-degree-seeking students.
-A student in either category may apply as a full-time (not less than twelve semester hours) or part-time (fewer than twelve semester hours) student, although almost all non-degree-seeking students are part-time students.
-Degree-seeking students may apply for entry in the fall or spring semester, although it is more common for them to enter Lyon in the fall; non-degree-seeking students may apply for entry in the fall; non-degree-seeking students (full- or part-time) are eligible for financial aid.
+A student in either category may apply as a full-time (not less than twelve semester hours) or part-time (fewer than twelve semester hours) student.
+Degree-seeking students may apply for entry in the fall or spring semester, although it is more common for them to enter Lyon in the fall; non-degree-seeking students may apply for entry in the fall, spring, or summer term.
+Only degree-seeking students (full- or part-time) are eligible for financial aid.

-A degree-seeking student who has earned a high school diploma or a GED certificate but has not enrolled full-time as a degree-seeking student at another institution of higher learning prior to enrolling at Lyon is classified as a first-time student or freshman.
+A degree-seeking student who has earned a high school diploma or a GED certificate but has not enrolled full-time as a degree-seeking student at another institution of higher learning prior to enrolling at Lyon is classified as a first-time student.
 A degree-seeking student who has earned a high school diploma or a GED certificate and has enrolled full-time as a degree-seeking student at another institution of higher learning prior to enrolling at Lyon is classified as a transfer student.
 A student who enrolled at Lyon as a degree-seeking student, withdrew prior to completing a baccalaureate degree, and seeks readmission as a degree-seeking student may be classified either as a transfer student or as a readmitted student, depending on circumstances.